rmello4d/TheSustainableDeveloper/backlog.md

 Balance makes gravity easier.

-Your brain is a reality engine.
+Your brain is a reality engine. evolution is about having kids, it is not about finding the truth.

 Organs are more related to your health than your muscles or your thoughts.
 If you nourish your organs you will get a boost in your health.
 In fact, you do that everyday when you sleep.